Lonitch/Lonitch.github.io/_posts/2020-08-18-kp-method-effective-mass-theory.md

 ## $\vec{k} \cdot \vec{p} $ method
-**Purpose**: derive analytical expressions for the band dispersion and the effective masses in the immediate vicinity of a $k-$point at which all the single-electron states are known.
+**Purpose**: derive analytical expressions for the band dispersion and the effective masses in the immediate vicinity of a $k-$point at which all the single-electron states are known.<!--more-->

 In other words, $\vec{k} \cdot \vec{p}$ method $ \rightarrow $ extrapolation method applied to compute valence bands of SEMICONDUCTOR!